 NHCO operates three food pantries in Northern Allegheny County, including Allison Park, Millvale and Bellevue.
-We provide food to nearly 700 families each month.
-And we’re a member agency of the Greater Pittsburgh Community Food Bank.
+As a member of the Greater Pittsburgh Community Food Bank, we provide food to nearly 700 families each month.

 One visit a month provides approximately five days of food.
 This is supplemental to a family or individual’s normal grocery order.
 Senior citizens may qualify for extra food through Senior Commodities.